Integralist/integralist.co.uk/content/posts/new-laptop-configuration.md

 > Note: pyenv will also install `python-build` (no need to install that separately), but it's useful to know because the version of Python you want to install will be based on what's available from `python-build --definitions`.

-So let's set-up a new Python environment:
+So let's set-up a new Python environment (remember installing `pipenv` resulted in `python3` command being installed, and that's specifically version `3.7.3`, so we'll install a different Python3 version to that):

 ```bash
 mkdir -p ~/Code/Python/3.7.1